-The Work deputy stated that in the event the individual could not perform the essential function of the work assignment, the supervisor would provide reasonable accommodations for the individual to perform the assignment, and in cases where they cannot perform the essential functions, the individual would be placed in another work assignment.
+The Work deputies interviewed stated that in the event the individual could not perform the essential function of the work assignment absent an accommodation, the supervisor would provide reasonable accommodations for the individual to perform the assignment, and in cases where they cannot perform the essential functions even with an accommodation, the individual would be placed in another work assignment where they could be accommodated.

-The five (5) incarcerated persons who were assigned to job positions stated that work supervisors provide accommodations for them to perform the work assignment, such as alternate duties and, in one case providing a chair for him to sit when needed.
+The three (3) incarcerated persons with disabilities interviewed who were assigned to job positions stated that work supervisors provide accommodations for them to perform the work assignment, such as modified duties and, in one case, allowing him to sit and rest as needed.

 Based on this, the Expert finds the County has adequately implemented the RP requirement.
 This provision will continue to be monitored closely, including as the County works to increase access and participation of people with disabilities in worker positions.
+To maintain this Adequately Implemented designation, particular attention must be given to ensuring that people with mental health or cognitive disabilities are not improperly excluded but instead reasonably accommodated as appropriate to provide for meaningful access to these work programs.